ghale/compare-goal-execution-times/README.md

-# Gradle Enterprise API Samples
+# Gradle Enterprise Compare Goal Execution Times

 This repository demonstrates using the Gradle Enterprise API and generating client code from its OpenAPI specification.